gilkeidar/ByteFrost/Documentation/Dev Log/june_7_2025_addressing_modes.md

         current function's stack frame, the `PC` points at the next instruction, and the `DP` is overridable; the caller should assume its value is not preserved after a call to a function.
+        *   In fact, the `DP` is used to store the address of the return value, so that the `DP` is always overwritten (for functions that return `void`, either the `DP` may have an arbitrary value (e.g., `NULL`), or it could also just not be changed; however, it's likely that the `DP` will be overwritten by the callee anyway for loads / stores and other pointer usage).
     2. Push callee arguments (last in the order first)
+    *   E.g., for a function call `f(3, 4, 5)`, first `5` will be pushed, then
+        `4`, then `3`.
+This allows for more intuitive argument offsets from the `BP`, since the positive argument offset for `3` (the first argument) will be smaller than the positive argument offset for `4` (the second argument).
     3. Push return address and jump to callee.
 2. Callee (Prolog)
     *   The caller's return address is at the top of the stack.